stenskjaer/lbp_print/README.md

 Commands:
-  tex                      Convert the xml to a tex-file. pdf                      Convert the xml to a tex-file and compile it into a pdf.
+  tex                      Convert the xml to a tex-file. pdf                      Convert the xml to a tex-file and compile it into a
+                           pdf.

 Options:
   --scta                   Boolean.
-When True, the <identifier> should be an expression id of the
+When True, the <identifier> should be an
-                           SCTA database.
+                           expression id of the SCTA database.
   --local                  Boolean.
 Process local file.
-  --xslt <file>            Use a custom xslt file in place of the default supplied templates.
+  --xslt <file>            Use a custom xslt file in place of the default
+                           supplied templates.
   --output, -o <dir>       Put results in the specified directory.
-  --xslt-parameters <str>  String of command line parameters that will be passed to the XSLT script, separated with a
+  --xslt-parameters <str>  Command line parameters that will be
-                           single space (" ").
-If you use pass more than one parameter, they be enclosed in quotes.
+                           passed to the XSLT script.
+Unfortunately, this only works with one parameter at the moment.
-                           Example: --xslt-params "first-parameter=hello second-parameter=bye"
+                           Example: --xslt-params "key=value"
   -V, --verbosity <level>  Set verbosity.
-Possibilities: silent, info, debug [default: info].
+Possibilities: silent, info, debug
+                           [default: info].
   -v, --version            Show version and exit.
   -h, --help               Show this help message and exit.
 ```